 This is fueled both by computational libraries like Numpy, Pandas, and Scikit-Learn and by a wealth of libraries for visualization, interactive notebooks, collaboration, and so forth.

-However these packages were not designed to scale beyond a single machine.
+However, these packages were not designed to scale beyond a single machine.
 Dask was developed to scale these packages and the surrounding ecosystem.
-Dask works with the existing Python ecosystem to scale it to multi-core machines and distributed clusters.
+It works with the existing Python ecosystem to scale it to multi-core machines and distributed clusters.

 Analysts often use tools like Pandas, Scikit-Learn, Numpy, and the rest of the Python ecosystem to analyze data on their personal computer.
 They like these tools because they are efficient, intuitive, and widely trusted.
-However when they choose to apply their analyses to larger datasets they find that these tools were not designed to scale beyond a single machine, and so the analyst is forced to rewrite their computation using a more scalable tool, often in another language altogether.
+However, when they choose to apply their analyses to larger datasets, they find that these tools were not designed to scale beyond a single machine.
+Therefore, the analyst is forced to rewrite their computation using a more scalable tool, often in another language altogether.
 This rewrite process slows down discovery and causes frustration.